 You will be prompted to define the IP address for eth1, as well as the netmask, broadcast address, and network address.
+The L2 system controller is connected to the second ethernet port eth1.

 The script will then attempt to bring up the ethl interface that you just configured.